Slope detection and toroidal 3-manifolds: Introduction

 \section{Introduction}

 The $L$-space conjecture contends that a closed, connected, orientable, irreducible $3$-manifold is not an $L$-space if and only if it admits a co-oriented taut foliation and if and only if it has a left-orderable fundamental group; see \cite[Conjecture 1]{BGW} and \cite[Conjecture 5]{Juh}.
-Since an $L$-space admits no co-oriented taut foliations (\cite{OS1, KR, Bow}), the conjecture can be reformulated to contend that a closed, connected, orientable, irreducible $3$-manifold $W$ is either excellent or a total $L$-space, where $W$ is {\it excellent} if it has a left-orderable fundamental group and admits a co-oriented taut foliation, and is a {\it total $L$-space} if it has a non-left-orderable fundamental group and is an $L$-space.
-Though the conjecture has been verified in a number of cases, including all graph manifolds (\cite{BC1, HRRW}), it remains widely open.
+We will sometimes abbreviate these properties by saying that the manifold is $NLS$, $CTF$, or $LO$, respectively.
+The only implication known is that an $L$-space admits no co-oriented taut foliations, i.e. $CTF$ implies $NLS$ (\cite{OS1, KR, Bow}).
+Though the conjecture has been verified in a number of cases, including all graph manifolds (\cite{BRW, LS, BGW, BC1, HRRW}), it remains widely open.
 Here we investigate the three properties in question in the case of toroidal $3$-manifolds.

-We now list three applications of our methods; for a fuller account of our results see \S \ref{sec: results}.
+One feature of this article is the unified approach to the study of the three properties in the $L$-space conjecture based on various notions of slope detection, which reduces the verification that a toroidal manifold has one of these properties to the question of whether certain slopes are detected in the appropriate sense.
+Some of the main contributions of this paper concern slope detection, but before describing them and our motivation for proving them, we list three applications of the method; for a fuller account of our applications, see \S \ref{sec: results}.

 Eftekhary \cite{Eft} (see also \cite{HRW1}) has shown that irreducible toroidal integer homology 3-spheres are $NLS$, so the $L$-space conjecture predicts that they are also $LO$ and $CTF$.
 We show